Learning inside & outside the classroom

 We ensure our pupils succeed academically through excellent online teaching and support.

-Now that we have returned to full-time online learning, our provisions mean that we can continue to provide a high-quality education experience.
-We also recognise that learning from home will not always be straightforward, with multiple family members needing to work and study simultaneously in the same space.
+During full-time online learning, our provisions meant that we could continue to provide a high-quality education experience.
+We also recognised that learning from home will not always be straightforward, with multiple family members needing to work and study simultaneously in the same space.

-The programme we have devised is based on our current curriculum with vital feedback from existing parents.
-Supported by both live (synchronous) and pre-prepared (asynchronous) lessons and resources, our online learning offers a blend of different teaching methods and gives families the flexibility they need during changing times, as well as ensuring we are able to maintain our pupils’ academic progress.
+The programme we devised was based on our current curriculum with vital feedback from existing parents.
+Supported by both live (synchronous) and pre-prepared (asynchronous) lessons and resources, our online learning offers a blend of different teaching methods and gives families the flexibility they need during changing times, as well as ensuring we were able to maintain our pupils’ academic progress.

 Technology has become a fundamental part of our education, not only allowing us to deliver great teaching and learning but as a platform for collaboration and productivity.
 We have witnessed first-hand the positive impact it can have, putting students at the heart of their learning by increasing engagement, developing intrinsic interpersonal skills, and preparing them for the future of adult life.